 Telephone: 416-289-5000, ext.
 2569

-The Hospitality Services program prepares you for high demand, entry-level positions in the dynamic hospitality industry, including one of the most significant sectors in Canada: quick service restaurants.
+Our Hospitality Services program prepares you for high-demand, entry-level positions in the dynamic hospitality industry, including one of the most significant sectors in Canada: Quick service restaurants.

-To ensure you are ready for the field in just two semesters, this Hospitality Services program combines lectures and hands-on training from industry-selected faculty with experiential learning in Centennial College's quick service cafe.
+To ensure you are ready for the field in just two semesters, this hospitality certificate program combines lectures and hands-on training from industry-selected faculty with experiential learning in Centennial College's quick service cafe.

-You graduate from Centennial College with a certificate as well as important industry certifications such as Smart Serve, Safe Food Handlers and CPR, all of which make you job-ready.
-Upon program completion, you are also able and encouraged to continue your studies in one of Centennial College's School of Hospitality, Tourism and Culinary Arts' diploma programs such as Hotel Operations Management (program #1807) or Food and Beverage Management (program #1808).
+You will graduate from Centennial College with a certificate as well as important industry certifications such as Smart Serve, Safe Food Handlers and CPR, all of which make you job-ready.
+Upon program completion, you are also able and encouraged to continue your studies in one of Centennial College's School of Hospitality, Tourism and Culinary Arts diploma programs, such as Hotel Operations Management (program #1807) or Food and Beverage Management (program #1808).

 |Course Code||Course Title||Location|